-This might involve working with your canteen, catering company or even local authority to switch to Fairtrade bananas in your canteen or encouraging a local café or restaurant to switch to Fairtrade ingredients.
+Making a switch might involve working with your canteen, catering company or even local authority to switch to Fairtrade bananas in your canteen.
+You could also encourage a local café or restaurant to switch to Fairtrade ingredients.

 Have a look at our Take Action pages and see if there are any national campaigns that your school would like to be involved with or perhaps younger pupils could create a campaign to encourage staff to switch to Fairtrade tea and coffee in the staffroom.

 This might be a Fairtrade bake sale, a Fairtrade fashion show or running a stall at a local event to raise awareness of Fairtrade.

 This could be through a Fairtrade tuckshop or perhaps a bakesale, there are lots of ideas here.
 Take a look at some of the activities and games that we have such as ideas for event decorations and quiz sheets.

 There are many people that you could invite to speak at your school – your local Fairtrade community group may have somebody who would like to come and speak to pupils about Fairtrade.
 Or get in touch with a local Fairtrade-supporting supermarket to see if they have somebody who can talk about Fairtrade in your school or at a parents’ or community event.

 This could be a visit to an exhibition about trade, a schools conference or an event where a Fairtrade producer is speaking.
 Or talk to your local supermarket about running a Fairtrade visit, event or activity with them.

 This would involve inviting other schools to come along to a day or an afternoon of Fairtrade activities.
 You can use our schools map to find out which other schools in your area are working towards their Fairtrade Schools Awards.
 If you would like any help with this challenge please let us know at email@example.com.